 - Tiw the God of War became Tuesday.

 - Woden the King of the Gods became Wednesday.

 - Thunor the God of Thunder became Thursday.

-- Frige the Goddess of Love
+- Frige the Goddess of Love became

-land.
-Many of the shires established then are still used today, in addition to villages and towns: -borough, -
+Many of the shires established then are still used today, in addition to villages and towns: -borough, -ton, -bury.